-Students entering the PhD program in sociology are expected to complete six semesters of the program's Approaches to Sociological Research pro-seminar (SOC 300a), as well as fourteen additional full-credit courses.
-At least six of these fourteen courses must be formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department.
-One of those six seminars must be in social theory and one must be in research methods.
-Four additional courses must be completed within the Brandeis Sociology Department, either as graduate seminars, independent readings (SOC 230a/b), or upper-division (numbered 100-199) courses.
-If a student wishes to take a course numbered 100-199 for graduate credit, the student must meet with the course instructor in order to formulate a course enhancement plan.
+Students entering the PhD program in sociology are expected to complete the following course requirements, totaling 68 credits:

+- Six semesters of the program's Approaches to Sociological Research pro-seminar (SOC 300a) - Fourteen additional full-credit courses - Six formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department\ - One course in social theory (SOC 200a or SOC 204a) - One course in research methods (SOC 203b or another graduate seminar in research methods offered by the Brandeis sociology department) - Four additional graduate seminars - Four additional courses offered by the Brandeis sociology department, either as graduate seminars, independent readings (SOC 230a/b), or upper-division (numbered 100-199) courses. - If a student wishes to take a course numbered 100-199 for graduate credit, the student must meet with the course instructor in order to formulate a course enhancement plan.
 This plan will include additional readings and assignments, and/or written work of at least 20 pages.
 Once the student has met with the course instructor, the student must submit a petition requesting that the course count as a graduate level course.
 The Graduate Committee will review the petition and make a determination.
-This will all take place either prior to the first class, or by the end of the first week of class.
-The four remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with the student's advisor.
+This will all take place either prior to the first class, or by the end of the first week of class. - The four remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with the student's advisor.

-Of the six required formal graduate seminars (courses numbered 200 or higher) that must be taken in the Brandeis Sociology Department, a minimum of four must be graduate seminars offered as formal seminars by the Sociology Department at Brandeis.
+\Of the six required formal graduate seminars (courses numbered 200 or higher) that must be taken in the Brandeis Sociology Department, a minimum of four must be graduate seminars offered as formal seminars by the Sociology Department at Brandeis.
 Two of the six may be transferred in, with the approval of the Graduate Committee, based on Master's level coursework completed before matriculating at Brandeis.
-In no cases may a student complete fewer than four graduate seminars (courses numbered 200 or higher) offered by the Sociology Department at Brandeis and receive a Brandeis PhD.
+In no case may a student complete fewer than four graduate seminars (courses numbered 200 or higher) offered by the Sociology Department at Brandeis and receive a Brandeis PhD.